marghistani22/Data_Engineering/Projects/P02_Final_Project.md

   - **Load**: Store transformed data into a structured database (SQLite)

 ### 3. **Database & Querying**
-- Design a schema for storing structured data
 - Use SQL to query and analyze the processed data